aphp/edsnlp/docs/index.md

 # Out: (covid,)
 ```

-See the [documentation](https://equipedatascience-pages.eds.aphp.fr/edsnlp/) for detail.

 ## Disclaimer

 EDS-NLP is still young and in constant evolution.
 Although we strive to remain backward-compatible, the API can be subject to breaking changes.
 Moreover, you should properly validate your pipelines before deploying them.
 Some (but not all) components from EDS-NLP underwent some form of validation, but the performance varies and you should always verify the results on your own data.

-We recommand using [EDS-Labelling](https://gitlab.eds.aphp.fr/datasciencetools/labeltool) to validate your pipelines.
-EDS-Labelling enables quick and easy annotation from the notebook.
+We recommend using [EDS-LabelTool](https://gitlab.eds.aphp.fr/datasciencetools/labeltool) to validate your pipelines.
+EDS-LabelTool enables quick and easy annotation from the notebook.

 ## Contributing to EDS-NLP

 We welcome contributions !
 Fork the project and propose a pull request.
-Take a look at the [dedicated page](https://equipedatascience-pages.eds.aphp.fr/edsnlp/additional/contributing.html) for detail.
+Take a look at the [dedicated page](additional/contributing.md) for detail.